stampit-org/docs/composers.md

 Composers are callback functions executed each time a composition happens.
 There can be as many as you wish composers on each stamp.

 > Composers are a very powerful feature.
-If you can implement something without composers then it's a good idea avoid them.
+If you can implement something without composers then it's a good idea to avoid them.

 It is highly recommended to **not create new stamps** in the composers, but **mutate the given stamp**.